acacode/swagger-typescript-api/README.md

 ### **`--module-name-first-tag`**
 This option will group your API operations based on their first tag - mirroring how the Swagger UI groups displayed operations

+## `generate-templates` command
+This command allows you to generate source templates which using with option `--templates`

 ## Modification internal codegen structs with NodeJS API: